EinsteinToolkit/www.cactuscode.org/documentation/tutorials/wavetoydemo/index.md

 The solution is found by finite-differencing a hyperbolic partial differential equation for the scalar field.
-Though this is a very simple application, it is representative of a large class of more complex systems including those described by Einstein\'s Equations, Maxwell\'s Equations, and the Navier-Stokes Equations.
+Though this is a very simple application, it is representative of a large class of more complex systems including those described by Einstein's Equations, Maxwell's Equations, and the Navier-Stokes Equations.
 We use it for demonstration since the simulation is graphical, computationally inexpensive, robust, has simple parameter choices.

 Here we do not describe how to checkout and compile this Cactus application.
-For this, see the primer on the [Download](/download/) page, the [HOWTOs](/documentation/tutorials/) or the [User\'s Guide](/documentation/guides/).
+For this, see the primer on the [Download](/download/) page, the [HOWTOs](/documentation/tutorials/) or the [User's Guide](/documentation/guides/).
 We assume that you are checking out Cactus using CVS and that you have the configuration options set up.
-If you don\'t, hopefully the default configuration will work for you!
+If you don't, hopefully the default configuration will work for you!

 Demo with Web Server and Streaming IsoSurfaces
 ----------------------------------------------